Sampling of the Wiener Process for Remote Estimation over a Channel with Random Delay: Introduction

-\item If the sampling times $S_i$ are independent of the Wiener process (i.e., the sampling times are chosen without using information about the source process $W_t$), the optimal sampling problem reduces to an age of information optimization problem that has been solved recently \cite{SunInfocom2016,report_AgeOfInfo2016}.
-This reveals an interesting connection between age of information and remote estimation.
+\item Our study reveals a relationship between the age of information and the estimation error of Wiener process: If the sampling times $S_i$ are independent of the observed Wiener process (i.e., the sampling times $S_i$ are chosen without using any information about the Wiener process), the MSE in \eqref{eq_MSE11111} is exactly equal to the time-average expectation of the age of information $\limsup_{T\to \infty} {1\over T} \EE [\int_0^T \Delta(t) dt]$.
+Hence, the sampling problem for minimizing the MSE is equivalent to a sampling problem for minimizing the age, where the second problem was solved recently in \cite{SunInfocom2016,report_AgeOfInfo2016,Sun2019}.
+If the sampling times $S_i$ are chosen based on causal knowledge of the Wiener process, the age-optimal sampling policy (i.e., the sampling policy that minimizes the time-average expected age of information) no longer minimizes the MSE: Specifically, in the age-optimal sampling policy, a new sample is taken only when the \emph{age of information} $\age(t)$, or equivalently the \emph{expected estimation error} $\mathbb{E}[(W_t - \hat W_t)^2]$, is no smaller than a threshold; while in the MSE-optimal sampling policy, a new sample is taken only when \emph{the instantaneous estimation error} $|W_t - \hat W_t|$ is no smaller than a threshold.
 The asymptotics of the MSE-optimal and age-optimal sampling policies at long/short service time or low/high sampling rates are also studied.

 \item Our theoretical and numerical comparisons show that the MSE of the optimal sampling policy can be much smaller than those of age-optimal sampling, periodic sampling, and the zero-wait sampling policy described in \eqref{eq_Zero_wait} below.
-In particular, periodic sampling is far from optimal if the sampling rate is low or high; age-optimal sampling is far from optimal if the sampling rate is low; periodic sampling, age-optimal sampling, and zero-wait sampling policies are all far from optimal if the service times are highly random. \end{itemize}
+In particular, periodic sampling is far from optimal when the sampling rate is sufficiently low or sufficiently high; age-optimal sampling is far from optimal when the sampling rate is sufficiently low; periodic sampling, age-optimal sampling, and zero-wait sampling policies are all far from optimal if {the service time distribution is heavy-tailed}.